-Our mission is to conduct clinical research to study diet styles designed for their disease-preventing and disease-reversing properties.
+Our research mission is to conduct clinical trials to study diet styles designed for their disease-preventing and disease-reversing properties.

 - Joel Fuhrman, MD - Director of Research